 Students in Stage 4 participate in a wide variety of performance, composition and listening activities.
 Students at Hornsby Girls High School come from a range of musical backgrounds, so the course is designed allowing all students to participate at a level appropriate to their ability and experience.

-Students develop their practical skills through playing percussion, keyboard, ukulele, guitar, bass and drums as well as singing.
+Students develop their performance skills through playing tuned percussion, keyboard, ukulele, guitar, bass and drums as well as singing.
 Students who already play an instrument are also given the opportunity to use these in some classroom activities.
-Styles range from popular, to classical, to music of different cultures.

-Students are exposed to a vast array of musical styles and learn how to identify different features in the music both aurally and through looking at different forms of musical scores.
-Through developing an understanding of different forms of musical notation students develop a literacy that allows them to access music more easily.
+Students are exposed to a vast array of musical styles including music of Aboriginal and Torres Strait Islander Peoples, art music, jazz, popular music and global music cultures.
+Students learn how to identify different features of music both aurally and through looking at different forms of musical notation.
 This curriculum encourages creative problem solving and the development of critical thinking.
 The Visual Arts staff look forward to an interesting, challenging and enjoyable artistic experience with Year 7.